• Coming Soon

 Stripped of foliage the stark beauty of trees touches the soul.

-Fallen snow creates patterns on trees, downed branches, and river rocks; the ephemeral artwork born of winter.
-Tiny prints crisscross the snow, tracing the quiet lives of deer, birds, fox and squirrels.
+Fallen snow creates patterns on trees, downed branches, and river rocks—the ephemeral artwork born of winter.
+Tiny prints crisscross the snow, tracing the hidden lives of deer, birds, and fox.
 Even in this season of dormancy, life persists, resilient and resourceful.

 As the slant of winter sunlight pierces through the trees, it scatters like shards of glass, The air is laced with the earthy scent of pine and woodsmoke.
 Here, where the natural world surrenders to winter’s steady, unyielding rhythm, time itself slows.